 • For a greenfields agreement: the agreement is made when it is signed by the employer and each relevant trade union that is expressed to be covered by the agreement.

-Under section 180 of the FW Act, an employer must take reasonable steps prior to the agreement being voted on to ensure:
+An employer must take reasonable steps before the agreement being voted on to ensure:

 • the employees have had access to the written agreement;